Healthdirect Free Australian health advice you can count on.

 HUS is a serious disease.
 If you have symptoms, see a doctor immediately.

 STEC infection is a notifiable disease.
-This means that your doctor must tell the Australian Government's Department of Health and Aged Care if you're diagnosed with STEC infection.
+This means that your doctor must tell the Australian Government's Department of Health, Disability and Ageing if you're diagnosed with STEC infection.

 The Department needs to monitor and track all cases of STEC infection to find outbreaks and improve healthcare responses.